aghaeifar/SpinWalk/README.md

 ### Inputs
 #### Fieldmap

 The simulation requires at least one fieldmap file.
 The fieldmap file comprises both an off-resonance map and a mask.
 The inclusion of the off-resonance map is optional.
 When the off-resonance map is not included, it is assumed to be zero.
-The off-resonance unit is Tesla and must be normalized to the static magnetic field where is intended to be used for simulation (i.e., fieldmap must be calculated for 1T).
+The off-resonance must be normalized to the static magnetic field where is intended to be used for simulation (i.e., fieldmap must be calculated for 1T).
 It will be internally scaled to the given B0 paramater in configuration file.
 The fieldmap file is stored in HDF5 format and includes following datasets:

 - `fov` : 3x1 single-precision floating-point array containing length/fov of 3D sample.
 Unit is meter.
 - `mask` : 3D 8-bit unsigned integer array indicating tissue types.
 The values within the mask are utilized to distinguish between various tissue or object types.
 Each object type must have its own T1 and T2 values defined in the configuration files.